 What is CBD and How Does It Work?

-Cannabis has been used for medicinal purposes for thousands of years throughout the world.
+Cannabis has been used for therapeutic purposes for thousands of years throughout the world.
 However, in western medicine, cannabis has only been studied since the mid-1900s.
-This is when researchers first began to discover the many potential health benefits of CBD and how it works within the human body.
+This is when researchers first began to discover the many potential benefits of CBD and how it works within the human body.

 CBD is short for cannabidiol.
 It is one of many naturally occurring cannabinoids found in cannabis.
 For legal purposes, cannabis is split into two categories.
 One category is hemp.
 Cheef Botanicals products use CBD that is extracted from hemp (grown in Colorado) and is legal within all of the United States.
 This is because hemp is NOT psychoactive and can only have a THC amount of 0.3% or under.